 A qualified attorney is important to insure that you receive the best treatment possible in court.
 Often, a defendant is pressured into a guilty plea at the first court appearance.
 Because retailers are serious about this offense, they usually appear in court to press charges so that the charges are seldom automatically dropped.
 Therefore, a defendant needs an attorney that the court knows is equally serious in defending the charge.
 I can help you fight this charge or if necessary, work out more favorable terms for a plea agreement.

-For a fascinating look at some of the invasive surveillance techniques being considered by retailers today, see Total Surveillance.
+For a fascinating look at some of the invasive surveillance techniques, see Total Surveillance.